simonprickett/python-probabilistic-data-structures/README.md

 # No, Maybe and Close Enough!

 Exploring Probabilistic Data Structures in Python - my 2021 Pycon USA talk.
 If you'd like to see the slides for this talk, they're [here](https://simonprickett.dev/no_maybe_and_close_enough_slides.pdf) (PDF).
-I'll add a link to the video of the talk as one becomes available.
+Watch the video [here](https://www.youtube.com/watch?v=hM1JPkEUtks).

 This repository contains supporting code to run the examples from my talk.
 The example code uses in memory probabilistic data structures with the [hyperloglog](https://pypi.org/project/hyperloglog/) and [pyprobables](https://pypi.org/project/pyprobables/) libraries.
 It also uses [Redis](https://redis.io) with the [RedisBloom](https://redisbloom.io) module: this is provided for you as a Docker container.